Health-RI/health-ri-metadata/README.md

 # Health RI Metadata Schemas

-HealthRI metadata schemas draft project, aiming to define the HealthRI core metadata schema using DCAT and other standards.
-This is part of the portal project (based on COVID portal)
+HealthRI metadata schemas draft project, aiming to define the HealthRI core metadata schema using DCAT and other standards to publish in a FAIR Data Point.
+This is part of the Health RI portal project (extension of Health RI COVID portal).
+The core metadata schema can also be used as a guideline for other portals.
+The core metadata schema can be extended to COVID metadata, Cohort Metadata, Dementia Metadata, etc.

+### Related projects
+-NWO oncology portal
+-Cohort NCC
+-KWF ICRP Database

 Draft Drawings: https://drive.google.com/file/d/18Cq_lamOPybPcTWw_YxJACYARQTD6WmD/view?usp=sharing